 Fins: Snorkel fins are helpful for letting you cover a bit more distance with a fraction of the work.

 Rash Guard: These are great for creating a layer between your body and any rocks that might scratch you.
 Look for an SPF rash guard to protect your skin from getting sun burned.
+Check out the latest prices and more details.

 Hawaii Honeymoon Packing List: Hiking